Women Want Casual Sex? Yes and No

 Standard conclusion: evidence supports evolutionary psychology which claims women are picky, wanting faithful men with good genes, who will provide for their children.
 Men, on the other hand, will have sex with as many women as possible to better “spread their seed.”

 But wait.
-Another study found that women were as likely to accept casual offers as men.
+A new study found that women were as likely to accept casual offers as men.
 So long as the possible partners were Brad Pitt or Johnny Depp.

 Neither Brad nor Johnny propositioned real live research subjects.
 Rather, men and women were surveyed on a variety of scenarios.